5 Effective Burn-Out Strategies For Business Owners During The Holidays

 4. Laughing!

-In the long-term it can actually improve your immune system, your mood (lasting mood changes), increase your satisfaction with life and even reduce physical pain you feel.
+In the long term, it can actually improve your immune system and your mood (lasting mood changes), increase your satisfaction with life and even reduce the physical pain you feel.

 5. Do something creative

 Creativity helps your brain relax.
 Even if you don't think you're a creative person engaging in a creative activity can give your brain some space to decompress and slow down.
-We force our brains to work a million miles an hour and then wonder why it starts to smoke and eventually stop working (it's always just when we have that big deadline looming isn't it?).
+We force our brains to work a million miles an hour and then wonder why they start to smoke and eventually stop working (it's always just when we have that big deadline looming, isn't it?).

 So try something like playing a musical instrument, art (painting, drawing, etc.), building something like lego, dancing, writing, doing a puzzle, knitting, photography, baking, etc. Doing these not only helps relieve your stress and increases your relaxation but it also stimulates a part of the brain that you don't often when you engage in your business work.
 This can improve your training functioning and longevity (you'll experience cognitive decline in old age slower!).